This post is sponsored by our partners at Play It Again Sports

-The first time I ran into a sporting goods store to pick one up for my son I was overwhelmed.
-I had no idea all of the things I would need to know to match my child to a bat size.
-If you search the internet, there are a number of articles with so much bat buying advice you can find yourself paralyzed with information overload.
+The first time I ran into a sporting goods store to pick one up for my son, I was overwhelmed.
+I had no idea what I would need to know to match my child to a bat size.
+If you search the internet, there are many articles with so much bat buying advice you can find yourself paralyzed with information overload.

 FIRST … You will need your child.
-This is a shopping experience that is best done with your kid, because they need to stand beside and hold the bat to determine if it’s the right fit.
-There are weight, age and height charts that can help, like the one below, but they are not always accurate depending on the size of your child.
+This is a shopping experience best done with your kid because they need to stand beside and hold the bat to determine if it’s the right fit.
+There are weight, age, and height charts that can help, like the one below, but they are not always accurate depending on your child’s size.
 My 10-year-old is tall.
-According to the age chart he should play with a 29 inch bat, because of his height, that is way too short.
-He plays with a 31 inch bat.
+According to the age chart, he should play with a 29-inch bat because of his height, which is way too short.
+He plays with a 31-inch bat.

-SECOND, a number of leagues adopted the USA baseball bat standard in 2018 and your child’s bat will be required to have this sticker of approval on it if they play in one of these leagues.
+SECOND, several leagues adopted the USA baseball bat standard in 2018, and your child’s bat will be required to have this sticker of approval on it if they play in one of these leagues.
 You need to know if your league requires this sticker.
-(See picture below) Little League, PONY, Dixie Youth Baseball, Babe Ruth League, AABC and Cal Ripkin Baseball are leagues that now require the USA baseball sticker.
+(See picture below) Little League, PONY, Dixie Youth Baseball, Babe Ruth League, AABC, and Cal Ripkin Baseball are leagues that now require the USA baseball sticker.
 USA stamped bats are allowed in USSSA leagues, but USSSA bats are not allowed in USA Leagues.

 To determine the best weight for your child, Kotsay says, “Have your child pick up the bat with his dominant hand.
 Raise the bat to his waist and extend his arm until fully extended.
 He should be able to hold the bat for 30 seconds without it dropping below his waist.”
 If he or she struggles to keep it up, then it’s too heavy.